drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/1_creating_a_client.md

    import { buildFor } from "./deps.ts";

    // `buildFor()` takes two arguments:
    //   1.
 The browser name to build for.
-This can be "firefox" or "chrome".
+This can be "chrome".
 This is required.
    //   2.
 Options for creating the client.
 This is optional, and can be left out.
 This can be any or all of the following:
    //     - The hostname of the system that the client was created on.
 For you, this is your host machine.
 Defaults to "0.0.0.0" for MacOS and Linux, and "127.0.0.1" for Windows.
    //     - The port for the headless browser process to start a debugger server on.
 This is only important if you wish to occupy a different port than the default one.
 Defaults to 9293.
    //     - The default URL to navigate to when the browser starts.
-Defaults to "https://chromestatus.com" for a Chrome browser, and "https://developer.mozilla.org" for a Firefox browser
+Will default to a blank page.
    //     - The full path to the browser binary.
 Useful when the binary is installed in a different location or using an alternate browser of the same underlying engine.
 A good example would be Brave Browser (Chromium based).
    //     e.g. await buildFor("chrome", {
    //            hostname: "localhost",